Statistics Explained

 Despite the relatively clear pattern for the EU as a whole, the situation among the EU Member States varied.

-• In half (8 from 16) of the EU Member States for which data are available, part-time employment in 2021 was more common among citizens of other Member States than among nationals.
-This gap was widest in Greece (9.1 percentage points).
-Among the eight Member States where the part-time employment share was lower among citizens of other Member States, the widest gaps were in the Netherlands (12.4 percentage points) and Luxembourg (9.7 percentage points).
+• In four EU Member States (out of 15 for which data are available), part-time employment in 2022 was more common among citizens of other Member States than among nationals.
+This gap was widest in France (5.8 pp).
+Among the 11 Member States where the part-time employment share was lower among citizens of other Member States, the widest gaps were in the Netherlands (12.7 pp) and Luxembourg (8.5 pp).

-• Equally, in around half of the Member States (12 from 21) the share of part-time employment was higher for non-EU citizens than for nationals.
-This gap was widest in Lithuania (10.1 percentage points; low reliability) and in Italy (8.7 percentage points).
-Among the nine Member States where the part-time employment share was lower among non-EU citizens, the widest gaps were in the Netherlands (6.8 percentage points) and Luxembourg (5.8 percentage points).
+• In around half of the Member States (11 from 20 for which data are available) the share of part-time employment was higher for non-EU citizens than for nationals.
+This gap was widest in Italy (7.9 pp) and in Greece (8.7 pp).
+Among the nine Member States where the part-time employment share was lower among non-EU citizens, the widest gaps were in the Netherlands (9.5 pp) and Luxembourg (8.1 pp).

-• In the Netherlands, Luxembourg, Austria, Malta, Belgium and Ireland, the share of part-time employment was lower for both categories of foreign citizens than for nationals.
+• In eight Member States (Austria, the Netherlands, Germany, Belgium, Luxembourg, Ireland, Malta and Czechia), the share of part-time employment was lower for both categories of foreign citizens than for nationals.

-• In Greece, Italy, France, Finland, Spain, Cyprus and Sweden, the opposite was observed: the share of part-time employment was higher for both categories of foreign citizens than for nationals; a similar situation was observed in Czechia, but the share for non-EU citizens was the same as for national citizens.
+• In Italy, France, Finland and Cyprus, the opposite was observed: the share of part-time employment was higher for both categories of foreign citizens than for nationals.

 (%)